-SSL, or Secure Sockets Layer, is a security protocol that creates an encrypted link between a web server and a client.
-This protocol keeps data exchanged between the two confidential and intact and protects sensitive information, such as login credentials, credit card numbers, and personal data, from hackers.
+SSL, or Secure Socket Layer is a security protocol that establishes a secure connection between a web server and a client, by establishing an encrypted connection between the two.
+This protocol secures information transmitting between the two and maintains the information in an intact and confidential state and safeguards sensitive data, including login information, credit cards and personal data, against attackers.

-Some prerequisites are needed to install an SSL certificate on your VPS.
-They ensure a smooth and successful setup.
+A few requirements are needed in order to install an SSL certificate to your VPS.
+They facilitate a successful and smooth set-up.

 To get your SSL, you need a Registered Domain Name.
 Make sure your domain propagates and points to the IP address of your VPS.
 Users should access your website by typing your domain name into their browser.
 There should be no issues.

 You must prepare your Virtual Private Server (VPS) for your SSL installation to succeed.
-Here’s how to get started simply:
+You can start here; and how to do it is this:

 ssh root@your_vps_ip